deansher/Cy/doc/dependency_management.md

 name or public website path used to construct the package names you are claiming.)

-The directory structure of the registry corresponds to Cy package structure, with each package `com.xyzzy.plugh` being represented by a file `plugh.txt` in the directory `com/xyzzy`.
-The file for a package has four whitespace-separated values on a single line with no other delimiters:
+The directory structure of the registry corresponds to Cy package structure, with each package `jack+advent.com/xyzzy/plugh` being represented by a "package registry file" `plugh.txt` in the directory `jack+advent.com/xyzzy`.
+Each line of a package registry file has four whitespace-separated values on a single line with no other delimiters:

-* the version-control system, which can currently only be git
+* the minimum version number covered by this line of the file

-* the URL of the repo containing the package
+* the URL of the repository containing the package (currently must be git)

-* the branch in that repo that contains the package
+* the branch in that repository that contains the package

-* the relative path of the package from the root of the repo, which should be the name of the directory that contains at least `node-out`, and `browser-out`, that preferably contains `src` and `README.md`, and that contains `contracts` if it does not contain `src`.
-The root of the repo is represented by ".".
+* the relative path from the root of the repo to a "Cy home directory" that contains at least `node-out` and `browser-out`, that preferably contains `src` and `README.md`, and that contains `contracts` if it does not contain `src`.
+See the *Cy Source Structure* docs for more information about Cy home directories.

-If you want to release your package (or selected versions of it) locally (including within an organization), you can do this by creating a local directory tree that has the same structure as the public package registry and by providing the path of this local directory tree to the Cy compiler as --package-registry.
-(This flag allows multiple local registry paths to be separated using the same convention for `NODE_PATH`.)

-For rapid iteration during development, Cy also maintains a file ~/.cy/package_repos.txt that maps package names to the paths of local repo checkouts for those packages.
-The Cy compiler updates this file, but you can edit it by hand when necessary.
-Each line simply contains a package name and a local filesystem path (to the directory containing `node-out`, `browser-out`, etc.), separated by whitespace with no additional delimeters.
+The lines of a package registry file are ordered by descending minimum version number.

+An individual or organization can manage private source code by creating a "local" registry with the same structure as the public package registry and by providing the url of this local registry repository to the Cy compiler in the `--package-registry` parameter.
+Multiple package registries can be specified by providing this parameter multiple times, in which case all registries will be searched for each package.
+It is an error for the same package to appear in multiple registries, even if one of those registries is the public registry.
+(This means that the standard organization naming conventions must be followed even within local registries to avoid name collisions.)
+This system permits organizations to host alternative public package registries as "local" registries, but that practice is discouraged.

+For rapid iteration during development, the Cy compiler also supports a `--home` parameter, which is the local filesystem path of a Cy home directory.
+This parameter can be provided multiple times to form a search path.
+The Cy compiler looks for each package in these home directories before checking the package registries.
+The nearest Cy home directory containing the current working directory is implicitly the first entry on the home directory search path.

+The Cy compiler assumes that the first home directory or package registry entry mentioning a given package contains (or refers to) the entire source for the package; it does not merge source from multiple Cy home directories within a single package.

-The Cy compiler provides a `check-repo` command that is intended for use as a pre-commit hook, and that verifies the following invariants on your repo:
+The Cy compiler provides a `verify` command that is intended for use as a pre-commit hook, and that verifies the following invariants on your repo:

 * You cannot modify a previously committed output file.
 (Instead, you can create a new version.)